KeenRivals/brashear.me/content/2017-12-07-how-to-deploy-firefox-with-bookmarks-and-addons.markdown

 # Bundling Extensions

 Similar to distribution.ini, if you put extensions (in XPI form) into ``<Firefox installation directory>\distribution\extensions``, they will be installed on first-run.
 In my deployment example repository, uBlock Origin is deployed.
+Note that you have to rename the extension's xpi file to the extension's ID.
+You can find the extension ID by extracting the XPI (it's a zip file) and finding "id" in manifest.json.
+In the case of uBlock, the id is ``uBlock0@raymondhill.net``.